• About LEIA

 • LEIA Competency Plan

-The LCP requires that all new starters and improvers, with the exception of those employed only as mates, and who are expected to remain as mates, should be registered on an NVQ within 2 years and should work towards achieving a Level 2 (Stairlift, Lifting Platform, Service Lift) or Level 3 (Lift, Escalator) NVQ within 5 years of starting.
+The LCP requires that field personnel without demonstrable basic competence as listed in this document, except for those employed only as mates and who are expected to remain as mates, should be registered on a recognised apprenticeship or relevant NVQ/SVQ within one year.
+They should then successfully complete either the apprenticeship within the required timescale, or should achieve a Level 2 (Stairlift, Lifting Platform, Service Lift) or Level 3 (Lift, Escalator) NVQ/SVQ within five years of starting.

-All new starters and improvers (including mates) are expected to register on and complete the basic safety qualification EOR’N’ in an appropriate discipline within 1 year of starting.
+All new starters and improvers (including mates) are expected to register on and complete the basic safety qualification EOR’N’ in an appropriate discipline within one year.

 Find A LEIA Member